Tradie Talk Translator: Queenslander Edition

 VJ Boards (Vertical Join)

-Decorative fretwork or open panels above internal doors, designed for airflow between rooms.
-A beautiful heritage detail and a practical ventilation feature.
+Timber fretwork or open panels above internal doors designed to promote airflow between rooms.
+Functional in our climate and visually distinctive.

 Fretwork